Nazarene15/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that that deletes all regular files with .js extention
+a script that counts the number of directories and sub-directories in the current directory